 - Cost of producing the feature

-- Risk incurred in producing the feature
+- The risk incurred in producing the feature

 - (Benefit score + Penalty score) / (Cost score + Risk score)